sambacha/openevm/Building-EVM-LLVM.md

 clang -S -emit-llvm test.c
 ```

-This will generate
+This will generate a `test.ll` file which should be the LLVM IR equivalent of our `test.c` file.
+Then we can generate EVM binary or assembly from it.
 In order to use the backend to generate EVM assembly, you have to specify `-mtriple=evm` when calling `llc`.
 An example is as follows:
 ```
 ./build/bin/llc -mtriple=evm test.ll -o test.s
 ```